robertbaker13/phase-0-handbook/solo_challenges.md

 # Solo Challenges

-Each week you will have one challenge specifically designated as a solo challenge.
+Each week (after week 1) you will have one challenge specifically designated as a solo challenge.
 This challenge is different, and needs to be addressed on its own terms.

 ## Purpose